 - QuickRhino - Has a “Life in Japan” playlist.
 This guy is a study abroad student living in Tokyo.
 His videos are him talking into the camera and discussing his personal experiences which is a lot of his blunders while living in Japan.

 - Taylor R - Canadian native living in Tokyo.
-The videos in English.
-She does a lot on her personal lifestyle like workout, clothes and products and cooking.
+The videos are in English.
+She does a lot on her personal lifestyle, like workout, clothes and products, and cooking.
 The videos and narration are good.